infamousjoeg/openshift-conjur-deploy/README.md

 Please note that these scripts currently overprivilege the `default` service account with the `anyuid` SCC to allow it to write files to disk.
 This privilege will become more restricted in future iterations of this project.

+When the deploy scripts finish, they will print out the URL and credentials that you need to login to the Conjur UI.
+You can access the Conjur UI by visiting the URL for accessing the Master service from outside the cluster and entering the provided credentials.

 # Test App

 Visit the [openshift-conjur-demo repo](https://github.com/conjurdemos/openshift-conjur-demo) for a test app that will allow you to test Conjur running in an OpenShift environment.